cognusion/AllHandsOnDeck/README.md

 This is a work in progress, but what that command does, on some systems, is runs the yum-provided "needs-restarting" command, sanitizes and mangles the results into a list of Well-Known Packages, and then runs "service ... restart" on them (in parallelish).

 **I strongly recommend you don't use it.** I do all the time, but I also intimately know the state of my systems, and the ramifications therein.
+You've been warned.

 ACTION is currently one of: START, STOP, RESTART, STATUS, and "list" is either the keyword "needs-restarting", as described above, or a space-separated list of inits to act on, e.g.